HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 By the way, don't bother soaking wood chunks before use.
 It's not necessary as long as you're using decent-sized chunks, and the water doesn't penetrate seasoned wood very much, anyway.

-• Place Smoke Wood On Top Of Hot Coals
+Place Smoke Wood On Top Of Hot Coals

-• Bury Smoke Wood In Unlit Charcoal
+Bury Smoke Wood In Unlit Charcoal

-Only possible when firing the cooker using The Minion Method.
-Bury wood chunks throughout the unlit fuel, followed by a few chunks on top.
-Distribute the hot coals evenly over the unlit fuel, making sure some wood touches the hot coals to start generating smoke right away.
+Smoke wood nestled into unlit charcoalDistribute the hot charcoal evenly over the unlit fuel, making sure some of the coals touch the smoke wood to start generating smoke right away.

-• Layering Charcoal And Wood Chips
+Layering Charcoal And Wood Chips

-I don't advocate the use of wood chips, because I think chunks burn longer and more evenly.
+I don’t advocate the use of wood chips, because I think chunks burn longer and more evenly.
 However, some people put down a layer of charcoal in the bottom of the chamber, then a layer of wood chips, a layer of charcoal, and so on, until the chamber is filled to the top.
-Light using The Minion Method.
+Light using the Minion Method.

 Where To Buy